Football clubs

 Herstmonceux FC emblem

-The club currently play their home games at Lime Cross, known for the long walk between the changing facilities and pitch.
-The changing rooms are located at Herstmonceux Recreation Ground, where the club used to play.
+The club’s home matches are played at Lime Cross, notable for the long walk between pitch and changing rooms.
+The changing facilities are situated at Herstmonceux Recreation Ground, the club’s former home.

 Hooe